chrisnoonan98675/site/xl-release/concept/docker-images-for-xl-release.markdown

 #### Plugins directory (`plugins`)

 The `/opt/xl-release-server/plugins` folder on the image is empty.
-The first time that the container is started, the contents of the `/opt/xl-release-server/default-plugins` directory are copied into the `plugins` directory.
+The first time that the container is started, the content of the `/opt/xl-release-server/default-plugins` directory is copied into the `plugins` directory.

 If a plugin is already present in a volume mounted on the `plugins` mount point, it is not overwritten.
 This behavior also identifies different versions of the same plugin.